mattqg/ProjectSite/_about/formlabs internship.md

 At Formlabs, I helped develop the next generation of 3D printing technologies.

 I primarily worked on redesigning a testing jig for the factory calibration of the Form 3 SLA printer.
-Challenges included CAD design, GD&T, and coding the testing script in python.
+Challenges included CAD design, GD&T, and coding the testing script in Python.

 <br>
 ![testing jig](\assets\images\Formlabs\jig.png)